Natural Capital World Viewer

 Ecosystems provide people with crucial benefits, from clean water to nourishing food.
 Nature helps us adapt to a changing climate, provides us with materials to build our homes, and boosts human health.
-Earth’s ecosystems enable the human experience.
+Earth’s ecosystems enable humans to thrive.

 But the benefits we receive from nature are under threat.
-Human development activities are destroying the ecosystems that support and sustain us.
+The impacts of human development are destroying the ecosystems that support and sustain us.

 Leaders want to design policies and make investments that equitably and efficiently secure nature’s benefits to people.
 But, they often lack access to the detailed information they need to take action.

 Decision-makers need to know where and how nature is supporting people.